 It was at this time that Francis Bacon (1561-1626) developed his revolutionary ideas of materialism.
 According to him the senses were infallible and the source of all knowledge.
 All science was based upon experience, and consisted in subjecting the data to a rational method of investigation; induction, analysis, comparison, observation and experiment.
 It was, however, left to Thomas Hobbes (1588-1679) to continue and develop Bacon's materialism into a system.
-He realised that ideas and concepts were only a reflection of the material world, and that “it is impossible to separate thought from matter that thinks”.
-Later, the English thinker John Locke (1632-1704) provided proof of this materialism.
+He realised that ideas and concepts were only a reflection of the material world, and (as Marx and Engels paraphrased) that “it is impossible to separate thought from matter that thinks”.
+(Marx and Engels, The Holy Family) Later, the English thinker John Locke (1632-1704) provided proof of this materialism.

 The French Revolution had a profound effect upon the civilised world, similar to the Russian Revolution of 1917.
 It revolutionised thinking in every field, politics, philosophy, science and art.
 The ferment of ideas emerging from this bourgeois democratic revolution ushered in advances in natural science, geology, botany, chemistry as well as political economy.